materialsproject/pyrho/README.md

 ## Features

 - Restructuring of periodic grid data (mapping from one cell representation to another)
-- Up-sampling of periodic grid data using fourier interpolation
+- Up-sampling of periodic grid data using Fourier interpolation
-- Helper functions to plot examine the data
+- Helper functions to plot and examine the data

 # Example Usage